The Priesthood of Antinous

 1. A Believer must first undergo a period

-of candidacy lasting usually one year
+of candidacy lasting 3 years, or one perigrnation cycle.

 2. The Candidate must write a formal request